chloelulu/mPower/README.md

 2024-07-17

 This package estimates the power for microbiome study design based on various experimental designs and parameters.
-For details of the proposed method, please refer to the following paper: Lu Yang, Jun Chen. mPower:
-A Real Data-based Power Analysis Tool for Microbiome Study Design

 ![](workflows.png)